newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/family-daycare-register.md

 callToActionText: Find My Referral Agency
 issuingAgency: New Jersey Department of Human Services Division of Family Development
 ---
-Register your Family Daycare business with a Child Care Resource and Referral Agency to ensure you’re in compliance with State rules and regulations and gain more credibility for your business.
+Register your family daycare business with a child care resource and referral agency to ensure you’re in compliance with state rules and regulations and gain more credibility for your business.

 ---
 ### Eligibility Criteria
-- five or fewer children under your care
+- Five or fewer children under your care
 - Daycare Administrator:
   - Bachelor's degree, or
   - three years of management experience in human services, child care services, child development, education, nursing, social work, or business